danieldraper/hashids_uri/README.md

 end
 ```

+You will also need to create a database column called `hashid`, this was added
+to improve performance:

+    $ bin/rails g add_hashid_to_users hashid:string:uniq

 By default the underlying Hashids gem does not provide a unique salt when creating a hash, this will lead to the same hash for each model with the same ID.
 If you require a unique hash you can provide a salt when initializing HashidsUri.

 ```ruby